-Energy industries (mainly electricity and district heat production) caused approximately 39% (12.9 Mt CO2 eq.) of the total emissions in the energy sector in 2022.
-Emissions from the energy industries were 4% lower in 2022 than in 2021 and 32% lower than in 1990.
+Energy industries (mainly electricity and district heat production) caused approximately 35% (10.1 Mt CO_2 eq.) of the total emissions in the Energy sector in 2023.
+Emissions from the energy industries were 22% lower in 2023 than in 2022 and 47% lower than in 1990.

-In 2022, the production of electricity in Finland amounted to 69.1 TWh, which was the same level than in the year before.
-Imports of electricity from Russia ceased in May 2022, and net imports of electricity fell by 30% from the previous year.
-Concerns about the sufficiency and high price of electricity rose in Finland.
-This led to more economical use of electricity than usual as electricity consumption decreased by 6%, which compensates for the drop in imports.
-Domestic production of emission-free electricity grew significantly in 2022: production of wind power increased by 41% and production of nuclear power by 7% when Olkiluoto 3 nuclear power plant started production.
-Fossil-free electricity production, that is, renewable energy sources and nuclear energy covered 89% of electricity production in 2022.
-Electricity produced with fossil fuels and peat decreased 23% from the year before; electricity produced with natural gas decreased 76% due to ceased import of pipeline gas from Russia.
-(Figure 2.2-6).
-(Production of electricity and heat, Statistics Finland).
+In 2023, the production of electricity in Finland amounted to 78.3 TWh, which was 13% more than in the year before.
+Domestic production of emission-free electricity grew significantly in 2023: production of wind power increased by 25% and production of nuclear power by 35% when Olkiluoto 3 nuclear power plant was in use the first whole year.
+The amount of electricity produced with hydro power increased by 13% and with solar power by 83% from the previous year.
+However, solar power only accounted for 1% of the total electricity production.
+Increased electricity production reduced net imports of electricity and only covered 2% of total electricity consumption.
+Fossil-free electricity production, that is, renewable energy sources and nuclear energy covered 94% of electricity production in 2023.
+Electricity produced with fossil fuels and peat decreased 40% from the year before (Figure 2.2-6) (Production of electricity and heat, Statistics Finland).

-The production of district heat totalled 38.3 TWh in 2022, being 6% lower than in the previous year.
-The reason for the decrease in the production of district heat was the warmer weather compared to the previous year.
-The use of fossil fuels and peat in the production of district heat decreased by 8.5% since 2021.
-The use of natural gas decreased by 69% and peat by 10%.
-The use of coal increased 22% and use of oil by 77% from the previous year.
-The share of renewable fuels in the production of district heat decreased 3% from the year before.
-38% of district heat was produced with fossil fuels and peat and 49% with renewable fuels.
-Most of district heat was produced with wood fuels (43%).
-The second largest energy source in district heat production was hard coal (16%).
-The third most important source of energy for district heat production was the other energy sources group (flue gas scrubbers and heat pumps, 13%).
+The production of district heat totalled 38.5 TWh in 2023, being 1% higher than in the previous year.
+Both 2022 and 2023 were warmer than usual.
+However, the autumn of 2023 was colder than the previous year, which increased the use of district heat.
+The use of fossil fuels and peat in the production of district heat decreased by 21% since 2022.
+The use of hard coal decreased by 45%, peat by 14% and oil by 55%.
+The use of natural gas increased by 93% from the previous year.
+In 2022, some of the natural gas usage was replaced by oil.
+In 2023, this change was reverted, and natural gas was used again.
+The use of renewable fuels in the production of district heat increased by 7% from the year before.
+30% of district heat was produced with fossil fuels and peat, and 52% with renewable fuels.
+Most of district heat was produced with wood fuels (47%).
+The production of district heating from burning fuels has decreased, while the use of alternative production methods has increased.
+In 2023, these alternative methods accounted for 18% of district heating.
+These methods include heat recovery with a flue gas scrubber, heat pumps, and electric boilers.
+The production of district heating from burning fuels decreased by 1.6 TWh compared to the previous year.